SINTEFMedtek/CustusX/source/plugins/org.custusx.core.video/doc/org.custusx.core.video.md

 Enter the IP adress of the remote server.
 The default port is 18333.

-Even though the connection seems successful, you might need to create an exception for CustusX in your firewall to let the video stream through.
+Even though the connection seems to be successful, you might need to create an exception for CustusX in your firewall to let the video stream through.